stefanprobst/remark-graphviz/README.md

 # `remark-graphviz`

-This is a [`remark`](https://github.com/remarkjs/remark) plugin to generate svg images from graphviz code blocks.
+This is a [`remark`](https://github.com/remarkjs/remark) plugin to generate svg images from graphviz (dot) code blocks.

 ## How to install